aghanoury/m202a-wifi-sensing/docs/report.md

 *traditional RNNs, allowing better handling of long-term dependencies.
 However, *it introduces increased complexity compared to standard RNNs.

-## Motivation
+### Motivation
-The motivation involves gathering Channel State Information (CSI) at the edge, followed by post-processing, potentially including denoising, and feature extraction using methods like Short-Time Fourier Transform (STFT) and Velocity Profile.
+The motivation of previous works in this domain involved modifying the Channel State Information (CSI) at the edge, followed by post-processing, potentially including denoising, and feature extraction using methods like Short-Time Fourier Transform (STFT) and Velocity Profile.
 The feature data is then offloaded to servers for machine learning classification.
-The primary goal is to analyze the impact of sampling rate on classification performance, with the potential benefit of minimizing traffic between the edge and the cloud.
+The primary goal of *this work* is to analyze the impact of sampling rate on classification performance, with the potential benefit of minimizing traffic between the edge and the cloud.

 ![motivation](media/motivation.png)
 *Figure 5: General WiFi HAR processing architecture with emphasis where our work explores*